Best Tiles for Bali Villas: A Practical Guide

 Porcelain and Ceramic

 The most forgiving and widely available.
 Porcelain (fired at higher temperature, less porous) is the better choice for outdoor and wet areas.
 Ceramic is fine for interior walls and dry indoor floors.
-Both are easy to clean and resist Bali's humidity well.
-Main limitation: cold and hard underfoot, and can be slippery when wet if you choose the wrong surface finish.
+For outdoor use: always specify minimum R9 or R10 slip resistance.
+Many showroom tiles look beautiful but are rated for dry indoor use only.

 Natural Stone: Andesite

-Andesite is volcanic basalt — dark grey, dense, naturally anti-slip, and extremely common in Bali.
-It's the right choice for outdoor pool decks, garden paths and terrace areas.
+Volcanic basalt โ€” dark grey, dense, naturally anti-slip, extremely common in Bali.
+Right choice for outdoor pool decks, garden paths and terrace areas.
 Resistant to rain, sun and moss when properly sealed.
-Main issue: it stains if unsealed and exposed to organic material (leaves, algae).
-Seal annually.
+Must be sealed annually.

 Natural Stone: Travertine and Limestone

-Both are sedimentary stones — softer, more porous than andesite, and they look warmer and more elegant.
-Travertine has natural holes that need to be filled before grouting.
+Softer, more porous than andesite, warmer look.
 Both must be sealed before use and regularly maintained.
-Not ideal for outdoor use in Bali unless you're committed to the maintenance — they absorb water and stain easily.
+Not ideal for outdoor use in Bali unless you are committed to maintenance โ€” they absorb water and stain easily.

-Natural Stone: Marble
+Marble

-Marble looks stunning in Bali villas but requires the most maintenance.
-It scratches, stains and etches from acids (including cleaning products and fruit juice).
+Looks stunning but requires the most maintenance.
+Scratches, stains and etches from acids.
 Fine for feature walls and decorative applications.
-For bathroom floors: use honed (matte) marble, not polished — polished marble becomes dangerously slippery when wet.
+For bathroom floors: use honed (matte) marble, not polished โ€” polished marble becomes dangerously slippery when wet.

 The Rule of Thumb

 Questions about a tile project in Bali?
-WhatsApp us — free advice, no obligation.
+WhatsApp us โ€” free advice, no obligation.

 WhatsApp Us